mesosphere/dcos-docs-site/pages/1.13/administering-clusters/multiple-clusters/cluster-links/index.md

 As superuser:

 1. Configure an [OpenID IDP](/1.13/security/ent/sso/setup-openid/).
-    1. Ensure both cluster URLs are provided in **Authorized JavaScript origins** and **Authorized redirect URIs** fields in the Google Dev console.
+    1. Ensure that both cluster URLs are provided in **Authorized JavaScript origins** and **Authorized redirect URIs** fields in the Google Dev console.
-    1. Give the OIDC name such as "google-idp".
+    1. Give the OIDC a name, such as "google-idp".
-    1. Ensure both clusters use the same `Client-Id` and `Client-Secret` when configuring OIDC.
+    1. Ensure that both clusters use the same `Client-Id` and `Client-Secret` when configuring OIDC.
 1. Provide each user with permission to see services and linked clusters:

     1. Select **Organization -> Users**.